Grieves History, Family Crest & Coats of Arms

 Contemporary Notables of the name Grieves (post 1700) +

-- Thomas J. Grieves, American Democrat politician, Mayor of Salem, New Jersey, 1953; Alternate Delegate to Democratic National Convention from New Jersey, 1956
+- Thomas J. Grieves, American Democratic Party politician, Mayor of Salem, New Jersey, 1953; Alternate Delegate to Democratic National Convention from New Jersey, 1956

-- Richard Grieves, American Democrat politician, Candidate for Michigan State Senate 10th District, 1952
+- Richard Grieves, American Democratic Party politician, Candidate for Michigan State Senate 10th District, 1952

 - J. P. Grieves, American Republican politician, Alternate Delegate to Republican National Convention from Illinois, 1924, 1928, 1936